iVantage/angular-ivh-treeview/README.md

 ### Default Selected State

 When using checkboxes you can have a default selected state of `true` or `false`.
-This is only relevant if you validate your tree data using `ivhTreeviewMgr.validate` which will assume this state by default.
-Use the `ivh-treeview-default-selected-state` attribute or `defaultSelectedState`.
+The default selected state is used when validating your tree data with `ivhTreeviewMgr.validate` which will assume this state if none is specified, i.e. any node without a selected state will assume the default state.
+Futhermore, when `ivhTreeviewMgr.validate` finds a node whose selected state differs from the default it will assign the same state to each of that node's children.

+Use `ivh-treeview-default-selected-state` attribute or `defaultSelectedState` option to set this property.

 ***Demo***: [Default selected state and validate on startup](http://jsbin.com/pajeze/2/edit)